mehdi-fathi/eloquent-filter/README.md

 }
 ```

 - Step 2: After that create a class to generate query.
-In this example we make `WhereRelationLikeCondition` class:
+In this example we make `WhereRelationLikeConditionQuery` class:

 ```php
 use eloquentFilter\QueryFilter\Queries\BaseClause;